MicrosoftDocs/sdk-api/sdk-api-src/content/ntdsapi/nf-ntdsapi-dsbindwithspnexw.md

 Causes the bind to use the delegate impersonation level.
 This allows operations that require delegation, such as
 <a href="https://msdn.microsoft.com/36ef8734-717a-4c3a-a839-6591d85c9734">DsAddSidHistory</a>, to succeed.
 Specifying this flag also causes <b>DsBindWithSpnEx</b> to operate like <a href="https://msdn.microsoft.com/9a149654-fd94-4b0c-b712-07fb827bef2f">DsBindWithSpn</a>.

 If this flag is not specified, the bind will use the impersonate impersonation level.
-For more information, see <a href="https://msdn.microsoft.com/en-us/library/ms686632(v=VS.85).aspx">Impersonation Levels</a>.
+For more information, see <a href="_com_impersonation_levels">Impersonation Levels</a>.

 Most operations do
 not require the delegate impersonation level, so this flag should only be specified